denten/denten.github.io/_includes/CV/08-service.md

 #### Department

+- Associate Director of Graduate Studies, 2018/2019.
-- Dissertation prize committee, spring 2018.
+- Dissertation prize committee, 2017/2018.
-- Committee for Undergraduate Education, 2016--
+- Committee for Undergraduate Education, 2016/2018.
-- Committee for Graduate Education, 2012--15.
+- Committee for Graduate Education, 2012/2015.
-- Senior essay advising and undergraduate prize committee participation, 2012--
+- Senior essay advising and undergraduate prize committee participation, yearly since 2012.
 - Weekly lab meetings with the [Group for Experimental Methods in the Humanities](http://xpmethod.plaintext.in/).
 Workshops and lecture series, 2013--